 Why are Castos Analytics different from Apple Podcasts?

 Apple Podcasts gives you data on one small aspect of your show's total listenership.
 Even if Apple Podcasts (formerly iTunes) is the largest single listening source for your podcast for many shows this doesn't even make up half of their total listenership in terms of platform/apps.
 Other third party tools like Overcast and Pocketcasts as well as platforms like Google Podcasts, Stitcher, and Spotify all have a growing number of listeners each month.

-So, while your data from Apple Podcasts may be (for instance) 200 listens for a given episode, but your Castos Analytics says that you've had 800 listens it is because your audience is consuming your show on different platforms, or mobile apps, and not the native Apple Podcast app or directly through the iTunes desktop app.
+So, while your data from Apple Podcasts may be (for instance) 200 listens for a given episode, but your Castos Analytics says that you've had 800 listens it is because your audience is consuming your show on different platforms, or mobile apps, and not the Apple Podcast app or directly through their Podcasts desktop app.